sharanya02/SignLanguageConverter/README.md

 ### Key Performance Indicators:
--Accuracy of the model
+- Accuracy of the model
--Percentage of correct words per minute
+- Percentage of correct words per minute

 ### Tech Stack to be used: